Zeniel06/CW2025/README.md

 ### 4. GuiController
 **Location:** `src/main/java/com/comp2042/ui/GuiController.java`
 - Expanded to handle the new inputs used for controls (space for hard drop, shift for hold, escape for pause)
-- Lazy-loads the game and manages the main and pause menu
+- Lazy-loads the game and manages the main menu, pause menu, and settings menu
 - Renders the ghost-blocks, hold preview, and next 4 bricks preview in a single unified panel
 - Shows the live statistic scores
 - Adjusts the fall speed whenever the level changes accordingly
 - Implements background music system with JavaFX MediaPlayer that plays during gameplay and responds to game state changes (pause/resume/stop)
+- Connects the settings panel volume slider to the background music player for real-time volume adjustment
 - Implements dynamic video background system using MediaPlayer and MediaView that loops continuously at 0.5x speed with muted audio
 - Video background scales automatically with window size and stays behind all UI elements
 - Falls back gracefully to default background if video file is not present